ssamparn/traditional-db-systems/jdbc-one-to-one-uni-directional-relation/ReadMe.md

 - **Write-frequency separation**: volatile child data can change without bloating the parent table
 - **Storage and access patterns**: parent lookups are frequent; child fields are fetched only in specific use cases

-## Why unidirectional one-to-one is important
+## When to use unidirectional one-to-one?

 Unidirectional one-to-one is often the best default when only one side needs navigation in business logic.